TeamGraphix/graphix/benchmarks/readme.rst

 Graphix benchmarks
 ==================

-here are some benchmark of Graphix and related packages.
+Here are some benchmark of Graphix and related packages.